-There are many acronyms and symbols on gravestones that reveal a connection with secret, or not-so-secret, benevolent societies.
-Some of these cemetery secret societies are familiar, but others have disappeared over the past couple of centuries.
+There are many acronyms and symbols on gravestones that reveal a connection with a secret, or not-so-secret, benevolent society.
+Some of these are familiar, but others have disappeared over the past couple of centuries.
 Each one, however, tells a story.
 Take a look:

-- Logs or Treestones—Both can mean a life cut short, although the symbols more likely mark the grave of a member of the Woodmen of the World, a fraternal organization created in the late 1880s, which is now an insurance company.
+The symbol of logs or tree stones can mean a life cut short, although the symbols more likely mark the grave of a member of the Woodmen of the World, a fraternal organization created in the late 1880s, which is now an insurance company.

 The three links represent friendship, love, and truth.
 It is a well-known symbol for the Independent Order of the Oddfellows.

 6. Maple Leaf with Canadian Legion of British Empire Service League Inscription

 Amy Grisak is a freelance writer, blogger, and photographer specializing in gardening, local food, and stories about her home state of Montana.
 She enjoys sharing her experiences with self-reliant living and outdoor recreation.
 Her article on the "hugelkultur" gardening technique appears in the 2021 Farmers' Almanac.
 You can follow her topics on her site, AmyGrisak.com.